Pressure-Induced Topological Dirac Semimetallic Phase in KCdP: Results and Discussion

-First-principles calculation has been done for n-type thermoelectic materials XCdP (X=Na, K).
-The three-dimensional material NaCdP belongs to space group Pnma (62) with an orthorhombic crystal structure with optimized lattice parameters a= 4.38$\AA$, b=7.43$\AA$, and c=7.89 $\AA$, as shown in figure 1(a) and 1(b) with different views.
-The three-dimensional Brillouin zone and corresponding two-dimensional Brillouin zone for NaCdP are shown with different colors in Figure 1(c).
-On the other hand, KCdP belongs to the space group $P6_3/mmc$ (194) and has a hexagonal crystal structure with optimized lattice parameters a=4.44 $\AA$, c=10.18 $\AA$, as shown in Figure 1(d)and 1(e).
-The three-dimensional Brillouin zone and corresponding two-dimensional Brillouin zone for KCdP are shown in Figure 1(f).
-The absence of imaginary phonon frequency as evident from the phonon bandstructure of NaCdP and KCdP shown in Figures 3(a) and 3(c), ensures the stability of the materials.
-In the search for topological material, the electronic properties of XCdP at ambient pressure have been calculated and the band structure of XCdP(X=Na, K) considering the spin-orbital coupling has been shown in Figure 2(a) and 2(c), respectively.
-In XCdP the nature of the band is semi-metallic and one of the conduction bands shows a cone-like structure at the $\ Gamma$ point.
-The NaCdP material features a direct band gap of 116 meV, while KCdP exhibits a larger direct band gap of 220 meV.
+First-principles calculation has been carried out for the previously reported n-type thermoelectric material KCdP \cite{gorai2020computational}.
+The three-dimensional material KCdP belongs to the space group $P6_3/mmc$ (194) and has a hexagonal crystal structure with optimized lattice parameters a=4.44 \AA, c=10.18 \AA, as shown in table-\ref{demo-table}, Figure-\ref{fig:epsart1} (a) and \ref{fig:epsart1} (b).
+The three-dimensional Brillouin zone and corresponding two-dimensional Brillouin zone for KCdP are shown in Figure-\ref{fig:epsart1} (c).
+In the search for topological material, the electronic properties of KCdP at ambient pressure have been calculated, and the band structure of KCdP considering the spin-orbital coupling has been shown in Figure-\ref{fig:epsart2} (a).
+In KCdP, the nature of the band is semiconducting, and one of the conduction bands shows a cone-like structure at the $\Gamma$-point.
+The KCdP material exhibits a larger direct band gap of 220 meV in the generalized gradient approximation (GGA)-Perdew–Burke–Ernzerhof (PBE) potential.
+The absence of imaginary phonon frequency, as evident from the phonon bandstructure of KCdP shown in Figure \ref{fig:epsart3} (a), ensures the dynamical stability of the material at ambient pressure.